Ikwerre, Nigeria

 Ikwerre is a Local Government Area in Rivers State, Nigeria.
 Its headquarters is in the town of Isiokpo 'known as the ancient Kingdom of Ikwerre land'.
-It is the first local government created of the Ikwerre ethnicity and later Emohua, Obio/Akpor and Port Harcourt LGAs were created.
-The Ikwerre ethnicity occupies the upland region of Rivers State.
+It is the first local government created of the Ikwerre and later Emohua, Obio/Akpor and Port Harcourt LGAs were created.
+The Ikwerre group occupies the upland region of Rivers State.
 It shares boundaries with Imo State to the north, Emohua to the west, Etche to the east, and Obio-Akpor to the south.

 The postal code of the area is 511001.

 Climate/Geography

-Ikwerre LGA has an average annual temperature of 26 degrees Celsius and a total size of 1,380 square kilometers.
+Ikwerre LGA has an average annual temperature of 26 degrees Celsius (80 degrees Fahrenheit) and a total size of 1,380 square kilometres or 530 square miles.
 The Lower Gulch Area experiences two distinct seasons—the dry and the rainy—with an average humidity level of 90%.
 In Ikwerre LGA, the wet seasons are distinguished by prolonged precipitation and typically persist longer than the dry ones.